motelangela07/A-Web-Based-Booking-System-for-Althea-s-Orchard-Private-Resort-and-Event-Places/README.md

  For fixing the style for service page and room page.
 5. Motel, Angela V.
  40%
- For creating the user and admin functionalities, system design, database, and system testing
+ For creating the user and admin functionalities, system design, database, system flow, and system testing